0x1B05/english/cnn10/content/20240402.typ

 In Colorado, the wolf reintroduction proposition barely passed with most of the votes in favor of reintroduction coming from urban areas like Denver and Boulder.

 "People have very strong opinions about wolves.
-And it's doesn't matter what side they are on."
+And it doesn't matter what side they are on."

 But here in the rural Colorado, there's no confusing which side they're on.
 The State compensates ranchers for livestock attacks.
 But because it's illegal to hunt wolves in Colorado, Don has to get creative using donkeys ("They bite, and they bite hard.") longhorns and shooting blanks.
 As for fencing?